GCWild/vga-filter/README.md

 Most boss drops and notable items have bespoke icons with appropriate colours added to them.
 Some are deliberately left empty to avoid clutter.

-Modify to your liking!
-Just don't redistribute the icons without attribution - gonekittywild.

 # Installation

 Just drag and drop the icons/ and filters/ folders into your .runelite/loot-filters/ folder.